metisova/pawsitive_choice/README.md

 - Name: Anna Kopylova
 - Email: anna.metisova@gmail.com

-Thank you for using the Positive Choice app!
+Thank you for using the Pawsitive Choice app!
 Let's make positive choices and create a world of positive impact together.